HL7/davinci-crd/input/pagecontent/index.md

 Individuals interested in participating in the Coverage Requirements Discovery implementation guide project or other HL7 Da Vinci projects can find information about Da Vinci [here](http://www.hl7.org/about/davinci).
 </p>
 <p>
 A summary of the major changes from the previous release can be found <a href="history.html">here</a>.
-Major changes are highlighted in the specification as "added" or "changed".
-Minor changes to wording are not highlighted, though there is a link at the bottom of each page allowing comparison to the prior published release.
 </p>
 </blockquote>